ooha-m/MSOSS/README.md

 - Improve the Container Experience
 - Integrate into Chef&#39;s DevOps Workflow

-1. 8.Prerequisites:
+## Prerequisites:

 1. Generate your SSH key
 2. Create service principal

-1.
-  1. 8.1.Generate your SSH key:
+### Generate your SSH key:

 PuTTYgen is a key generator tool for creating  [SSH keys](https://www.ssh.com/ssh/key/) for  [PuTTY](https://www.ssh.com/ssh/putty/download).

 1. PuTTYgen is normally installed as part of the normal PuTTY .msi package installation.
 There is no need for a separate PuTTYgen download.
 Download PuTTY from the  [**PuTTY download page**](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html)

 2. Go to Windows  **Start menu**  →  **All Programs**  →  **PuTTY** →  **PuTTYgen** to generate an SSH key.

 1. Click  **Generate** , and start moving the mouse within the window.
 Putty uses mouse movements to collect randomness.
 You may need to move the mouse for some time, depending on the size of your key.
 As you move it, the green progress bar should advance.

 1. Once the progress bar becomes full, the actual key generation computation takes place.
 When complete, the public key should appear in the Window.

 2. Copy the Public Key in a notepad.
 This will be used while deploying the ARM Template.

 3. You should save at the private key by clicking  **Save private key** , this private key will be used to log in to the Jenkins server.

-1.
-  1. 8.2.Create Service principal
+### Create Service principal

 To deploy the ARM template, you need to create a service principal to deploy the Terraform code which is configured as an ELK job in Jenkins.

 You can create a service principal within the Azure Portal via  [Azure Cloud Shell](https://azure.microsoft.com/en-us/features/cloud-shell/).
 The AD identity running this installation should have the  **Owner**  role on the required Subscription.

-1. **1.** We need to create a Service Principal to pass in to the template properties.
+1. We need to create a Service Principal to pass in to the template properties.
 If you do not have an existing Service Principal, you can create one using the  **following**  command:

 **az ad sp create-for-rbac**